Azure/data-api-builder/docs/FilterStringParsingOptions.md

 # Summary
-Customers will provide information for how to filter their results by using the keyword $filter in their request following the MIcrosoft REST Api Guidelines
+Customers will provide information for how to filter their results by using the keyword $filter in their request following the Microsoft REST Api Guidelines

 We want to parse the $filter querystring and use the results as a part of query generation.